Insider Guide: Best of Toronto

 After a stint in the 1990s as the top film location in Canada, developers renovated the complex and reopened it in 2003, giving new life to the largest and best-preserved collection of Victorian industrial architecture in North America.
 Its car-free, brick-lined streets and restored buildings are home to galleries, boutiques, cafés, restaurants, dance studios, a craft beer brewery and a sake brewery.

-The folks who run Steamwhistle Brewery (255 Bremner Blvd.; +1 416 362 2337) started fermenting their award-winning craft pilsner in 2000 in the historic John Street Roundhouse.
+The people who run Steamwhistle Brewery (255 Bremner Blvd.; +1 416 362 2337) started fermenting their award-winning craft pilsner in 2000 in the historic John Street Roundhouse.
 The building, just south of the CN Tower, opened in 1929 as a steam locomotive repair facility.
 The environmentally friendly brewery runs tours and hosts events.
-Go to see the building, stay for the beer.
-Or just go for the best of Toronto beer.

 Toronto’s landscape has been transformed over the past decade, with new buildings popping up and older ones getting facelifts.